-- Implementation of a Modern Slavery Policy and Supplier Code of Conduct, adherence to which by United Equipment and its supplier will mitigate risks of modern slavery being present in our operations and supply chain - Dupdating our standard procurement contract to include modern slavery clauses that (among other things) require suppliers to assess and address modern slavery risks in their supply chains, and will allow United Equipment to audit suppliers and to terminate agreements for non-compliance with modern slavery obligations. - Consolidation of supplier information and procurement processes, including developing a procurement policy. - Training our senior managers and procurement team in respect of modern slavery.
+- Ensuring compliance with the United Equipment Modern Slavery Policy and Supplier Code of Conduct by United Equipment and its supplier to mitigate risks of modern slavery being present in our operations and supply chain. - Introduction of requirements for suppliers to assess and address modern slavery risks in their own supply chains including to allow United Equipment to audit suppliers and to terminate agreements for non-compliance with modern slavery obligations. - Dupdating website to ensure transparency in United Equipment's modern slavery prevention initiatives, including publication of the 2020 Modern Slavery Statement and Supplier Code of Conduct. - Ompany-wide communications to increase awareness amongst our entire workforce of the prevalence and risks of modern slavery, and what actions can be taken to minimise those risks.